 Of course, he knew that the silence would never last.

-With a hiss of pain and a sigh of helpless, he gathered his dark as night robed and placed his silver mask upon his tired face.
+With a hiss of pain and a sigh of helplessness, he gathered his dark as night robed and placed his silver mask upon his tired face.

 And with an echoing crack, he was gone.